helm/helm-www/content/en/docs/topics/charts.md

 to mark a chart as deprecated.
 If the **latest** version of a chart in the repository is marked as deprecated, then the chart as a whole is considered to be deprecated.
 The chart name can be later reused by publishing a newer version that is not marked as deprecated.
-The workflow for deprecating charts, as followed by the [kubernetes/charts](https://github.com/helm/charts) project is:
+The workflow for deprecating charts is:

 1. Update chart's `Chart.yaml` to mark the chart as deprecated, bumping the version